bkager/Tiny-node-cookbook/recipe-do-nothing-server.md

 **The Server interface**

 One thing that you'll find on the docs page for this module is a section headed "Class: http.Server".
 This is Server, one of several interfaces that the http module provides.
-Nested under it are the various methods and properties belonging to the Server interface, and a list of the sort of events it emits.
-XXXRemember, interfaces are just patterns, which you can use to create objects which have the same methods, properties, etc. as the original.
+Nested under it are the various methods and properties belonging to the Server interface, and a list of the sort of events it emits. **XXXRemember, interfaces are just patterns, which you can use to create objects which have the same methods, properties, etc. as the original.XXX**

 A Node server is an object.
 That object is an instance of the Server interface.
 When you create a server in Node, you're setting up an object which is patterned after Server and has access to all the stuff you see nested under "Class: http.Server" in the docs.

 **Creating the Server**

 The first thing you need to do is create a server object.
 To do that, you need a method from the top level of the http module, `http.createServer()`.
-If you scroll to the bottom of the list of contents in the http docs, under the documentation for the interfaces, you'll find it down there.
+If you look at the docs and scroll to the bottom of the list of contents, under the documentation for the interfaces, you'll find it down there.

 The `http.createServer` method is listed as `http.createServer([options][, requestListener])`.
 This shows that it can take two arguments, both of them optional.
-You're not going to include any arguments for the moment.
+You're not going to include any arguments in this recipe.

 In your `server.js` file, under the module import, type `const server = http.createServer()`.
-This creates a server--again, an instance of the Server interface--and saves it to the variable `server` for later use.
+This creates a server and saves it to the variable `server` for later use.

 ```
 const http = require("http");